 Consumers, seeking to maximise their utility, would consume up to the point where MPB = MPC.
-In this case, consumers would thus consume up to the point where MPB = MPC' = 0 and this occurs at the point OQs, which coincides with the socially optimal level of consumption thus addressing under-consumption.
+In this case, consumers would thus consume up to the point where MPB = MPC' = 0 and this occurs at the point $OQ_s$ , which coincides with the socially optimal level of consumption thus addressing the problem of under-consumption as $OQ_p$ was initially lower than $OQ_s$ .

-By providing subsidies such that you get free provision would only be the best method if you are able to achieve the socially optimal level of consumption, OQs as seen above.
+By providing subsidies such that there is free provision of the good or service would only be the best method if you are able to achieve the socially optimal level of consumption, $OQ_s$ as seen above.
 However, this may not always be the case.